zetavg/chromium-website/site/developers/design-documents/multi-process-architecture/index.md

 title: Multi-process Architecture
 ---

-This document describes Chromium's high-level architecture.
+This document describes Chromium's high-level architecture and how it is divided among multiple process types.

 ## Problem